NghiepQuangLy/Drive-Detector/README.md

     - Can be run inside IDE
 Main Logic Retrieving Changes:
     - Run in command line by typing in "python main_program.py"

+The __pycache__ folder is unnecessary however we were unable to remove it in git.

 Branches:
 ml: Quang Ly
 vk: Vibhas Kamal